glynnbird/mangogrep/README.md

 cat mydb-snapshot-2022-11-09T16:04:51.041Z.jsonl | mangogrep --where "_id='0021MQOXCM3HNHAF'"
 ```

-or all of your backup snapshots
+or all of your backup snapshots:

 ```sh
 # see the history of single document id from multiple snapshot files
 cat mydb-snapshot* | mangogrep --where "_id='0021MQOXCM3HNHAF'"
 ```

-The query can be complex:
+The query can be complex, with lots of ANDs and ORs:

 ```sh
 # find documents with a combination of SQL-like AND/OR clauses